Lace congress 2024

 Heading out of this room, we found ourselves in a long corridor with more lace but also art from the monastery.

-The second room had people showing off their skills at ochi and there were also more occhi samplers, Klosterarbeiten, and also a few modern bobbin lace.
+The second room had people showing off their skills at ochi and there were also more tatting samplers, Klosterarbeiten, and also a few modern bobbin lace.
 A group from Malta was also there but I did not see Dr Consiglia Azzopardi, who we met in Gozo and was the director of the lace museum there.

 I love this "please don't touch" sign made in bobbin lace.